 - Helpful Features

 There’s an old proverb that goes, “Trust, but verify.”
 This sentiment is particularly apt for data center management, where it’s vital to track every metric you can get your hands on.
 The need for better environmental monitoring capabilities is increasing due to increasing compute, network, and storage densities and increasing operating temperatures in the data center.
-Thus, keeping close watch over environmental activity in your data center, particularly when it comes to temperature, and humidity in the rack are critical to prevent disasters if left unchecked.
+Thus, keeping close watch over environmental activity in your data center, particularly when it comes to temperature, and humidity in the rack is critical to prevent disasters if left unchecked.
 So, what is the best way to get four or more data center environmental monitoring points in your cabinets?

-Sounds like a complicated question, but the answer is simple: Server Technology Intelligent PDUs are enabled right out of the box with the abilities to attach environmental probes that can precisely detail environmental conditions in your data center equipment cabinets.
+Sounds like a complicated question, but the answer is simple: Server Technology Intelligent PDUs are enabled right out of the box with the ability to attach environmental probes that can detail environmental conditions in your data center equipment cabinets.
 This information is most reliable when measured external to the devices in the cabinet.

 Adding the ability to monitor environmental conditions in your cabinets can help you to optimize how you cool your equipment.
 In fact, we’ve seen time and again that it’s well worth it.
 Consider this: studies have clearly shown that data centers can trim four to five percent in energy costs with each one-degree Fahrenheit increase in server inlet temperature.

 The following are tools Server Technology’s Power Strategy Experts recommend to ensure that temperature and humidity remain in check on your data center floor.

 Server Technology’s Environmental Monitoring Tools